 It's crucial, to be honest about whatever repairs your car will require.
 If a buyer learns about mechanical problems later in the purchasing process, such as during a test drive or pre-purchase inspection, any trust you may have created will be destroyed.
 Keep in mind that any time they waste as a buyer is time you waste as a seller.

 Not looking into every possible selling option for your car

 You should check the advantages and disadvantages of all your car-sale options before selling.
 You might not receive the best value, for instance, by trading in a car, but it's quick and simple.
 You might get more money if you sell the car yourself, but it might be a time-consuming hassle.

 An offer for immediate cash is the third choice.
 You can receive an immediate offer from a licensed dealer by providing some basic information about your vehicle.

 Not Considering the Tax Advantages of a Trade-In

 Even though a trade-in might not net you as much money as a private party sale or an instant cash offer, you might save on sales tax.
 In a lot of states, you just need to pay sales tax on the price difference between the automobile you traded in and the new one.

 For instance, if you spend $40,000 on an SUV and then trade in something for $15,000, the sales tax is only due on the remaining $25,000 of the purchase.
 Your ability to sell a car yourself could net you more money than the tax savings.

-For the sale to go smoothly and quickly, you must have the vehicle's title.
+You must have the vehicle's title for the sale fast and without any worry.
 Many sellers, however, are unable to obtain the title from their lender before the sale of the car.
 Be sure to discuss with your lender how to rapidly obtain your automobile's title before you put your car up for sale.
 It might be worthwhile to pay off your car early if you only have a small remaining balance to receive.